God Of War Ragnarok: All Secrets & Easter Eggs

 The GNA Bossfight In Muspelheim (Image credit: eXputer)

-Gna is another secret boss battle that players might miss as it is available only after ending the main storyline of the game.
-It is one of the best boss fights that you should not miss out on additionally, and the secret battle is actually located in Muspelheim in God Of War Ragnarok.
+Gna is another secret boss battle that players might miss as it is available only after ending the game’s main storyline.
+It is one of the best boss fights you should not miss out on.
+Additionally, the secret battle is actually located in Muspelheim in God Of War Ragnarok.

 It is the only Valkyrie boss fight in the game, aside from the duo of Valkyries that you fight at the Spark of the World.
 Basically, you battle Odin’s Valkyrie Queen Gna, and at the end of the fight, there is a special cutscene that is absolutely worth it.